 This blog is for people who have information about corporate bribery and would like information about the Dodd-Frank reward program.

-Bribery rewards are now available to international accounting and finance personnel at all levels who report corporate bribery by qualifying companies to the United States Securities and Exchange Commission (SEC).
-The Dodd-Frank reward program covers corporate...read more
+Bribery rewards are available to human resources personnel and recruiters – both internal and external – who report corporate bribery confidentially to the U.S. Securities and Exchange Commission (SEC).
+The Dodd-Frank reward program covers corporate violations of the...read more

 Andy Rickman is an SEC whistleblower attorney who has filed Dodd-Frank FCPA reward submissions for international clients residing in more than 50 different countries.
 He is based in Washington, DC where Dodd-Frank reward submissions are filed and the SEC is headquartered.

-For anyone who wants more information on the Dodd-Frank reward program, please email him at firstname.lastname@example.org or visit his law firm’s website at www.rickmalegal.com.
+For anyone who wants more information on the Dodd-Frank reward program, please email him at firstname.lastname@example.org or visit his law firm’s website at www.rickmanlegal.com.
 Mr. Rickman offers a free consultation to anyone who would like to discuss whether he or she has a Dodd-Frank reward eligible case.